George Payne Rainsford James: Early life

 George Payne Rainsford James was born in St George Street, Hanover Square, London in 1799.
 His father was a physician who had served in the navy and was in America during the Revolutionary War, serving with Benedict Arnold in the Battle of Groton Heights.

-George attended the school of the Reverend William Carmalt in Putney.
+James attended the school of the Reverend William Carmalt in Putney.
 He developed a love of languages, including Greek, Latin, Persian and Arabic.
 He also studied medicine as a young man, but his inclinations led him in a different direction.
 He wanted to go into the navy, but his father was against it, due to his own naval experiences, finally allowing him to join the army.
-George served for a short time in the army as a lieutenant during the Hundred Days, and was wounded in a small action following The Battle of Waterloo.
+James served for a short time in the army as a lieutenant during the Hundred Days, and was wounded in a small action following The Battle of Waterloo.
 He travelled extensively, visiting France and Spain soon after the abdication of Napoleon.
 These early travels gave him the idea for his novel Morley Ernstein.